armin-fx/BandedScad/README.md

 ==========

 BandedScad is an OpenSCAD library.
-It contains functions and modules to make OpenSCAD easier to use.
+It contains functions and modules to extend the OpenSCAD language.

 ### Contents
 [contents]: #contents "Up to Contents"